skip to content

 If you miss the deadlines specified in this section, you will not be able to submit your application.

-Applicants for the full-time PhD should expect to enter the Department in October as we no longer accept entry at other times due to the fact that the research training programme begins in Michaelmas term.
+Applicants for the full-time PhD should expect to enter the department in October, as we no longer accept entry at other times of the year because our research training programme begins in the first term (Michaelmas).

 Applications for the PhD in Criminology must be made through the University's Postgraduate Admissions Office.
 The formal PhD application process will begin with the submission of your application through the online Applicant Portal.